 Milstein has taught strategy, innovation, and sustainable enterprise to undergraduates, MBAs, and executives in the U.S., Europe, Latin America, and Asia.
 Milstein specializes in teaching experiential and engaged learning courses that provide students the opportunity to apply strategy, decision making, and critical thinking skills to business development, technology commercialization, and innovation in the context of sustainability.

-Milstein’s work and perspectives have been featured in the New York Times, MSNBC, CNBC, Forbes, and The Guardian.
+Milstein’s work and perspectives have been featured in the New York Times, MSNBC, CNBC, Forbes, The Guardian, and GreenBiz.
 He is a frequent speaker on the topics of strategy, organizational change, and innovation related to business and sustainability.
 He also consults with a number of multinational firms, small- and medium-sized enterprises, and NGOs.
 He currently serves on the board of directors of Livelihood Basix International, as a board member for Johnson & Johnson’s Earthwards Program, and as an external reviewer for Caterpillar.

 Previously, Dr. Milstein was the business research director for the Sustainable Enterprise Program at the World Resources Institute (WRI), a non-profit, non-partisan think tank located in Washington, D.C. where, he oversaw a number of projects and initiatives in the U.S., Latin America, and China related to strategy and innovation in the private sector.
 He also served on the faculty of the Kenan-Flagler Business School at The University of North Carolina at Chapel Hill, where he directed research and strategy for the school's Center for Sustainable Enterprise.